SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In a terminal, any input, including stuff such as ^Z gets sent to the tty driver (or maybe the line discipline - I'm not quite sure, and people seem to be disagreeing).
 For some key combinations, such as ^Z, the tty driver will not transmit the input, but instead turn this into a signal and send this to the foreground process group.
 For some key combinations, such as ^D, the tty driver will not transmit the input, but instead turn this into a different character and transmit this instead.
-Other key combinations, including some ^<char> combinations may merely be passed on to the process.
+Other key combinations, including some ^‹char› combinations may merely be passed on to the process.
-Ergo some ^<char> combinations may always send the same signal (but leave it up to the process how to respond to the signal), some ^<char> combinations may send a different character (which will be treated by that process as that characer), and some ^<char> combinations will just send ^<char>, which the process may handle if it so chooses.
+Ergo some ^‹char› combinations may always send the same signal (but leave it up to the process how to respond to the signal), some ^‹char› combinations may send a different character (which will be treated by that process as that characer), and some ^‹char› combinations will just send ^‹char›, which the process may handle if it so chooses.
-You can change which ^<char> the terminal driver handles how via stty.
+You can change which ^‹char› the terminal driver handles how via stty.
 ^C|SIGINT|tty  driver
 ^\|SIGQUIT|tty driver
 ^Z|SIGTSTP|tty driver